COVID-19 NEWS AND UPDATES

 UPDATE: Friday, April 3, 2020

 On behalf of the staff and residents of Wesley Woods, thank you.
-Thank you for your encouragement, patience and grace during this challenging time.
+We appreciate your encouragement, patience and grace during this challenging time.
 We understand how difficult it has been for our residents and their family to shelter in place while necessary precautions of social distancing have been implemented.

 As a result of CDC, DPH and CMS guidance, we have made the changes below in an effort to prevent the spread of the coronavirus at Wesley Woods.